dylan-lang/opendylan/documentation/library-reference/source/common-dylan/machine-words.rst

 :drm:`<integer>`, respectively.

-The class :class:`<machine-word>` is a sealed subclass of :drm:`<object>`, defined in the Dylan library.
-The class ``<machine-word>`` represents a limited range of integral values.
+The class :class:`<machine-word>` is a sealed subclass of :drm:`<object>`, defined in the ``dylan`` library, representing a limited range of integral values.
 The representation used has the natural size suggested by the implementation architecture.
-(When running a 32 bit OS, a ``<machine-word>`` is 32 bits wide.
-When running a 64 bit OS, then ``<machine-word>`` is 64 bits wide.)
-The class ``<machine-word>`` is disjoint from all other classes specified by the Dylan language.
+When running a 32 bit OS, a :class:`<machine-word>` is 32 bits wide.
+When running a 64 bit OS, then :class:`<machine-word>` is 64 bits wide. :class:`<machine-word>` is disjoint from all other classes specified by the Dylan language.

-The ``\\==`` function compares instances of ``<machine-word>`` by value.
+The :drm:`==` function compares instances of :class:`<machine-word>` by value.

 Useful functions from the Dylan module
 ======================================

-This section describes additional methods defined in the Dylan module that pertain to ``<machine-word>``.
-Note that this section only describes extensions to the Dylan library; for complete descriptions, you should also refer to the *Dylan Reference Manual*.
+This section describes additional methods defined in the ``dylan`` module that pertain to :class:`<machine-word>`.
+Note that this section only describes extensions to the ``dylan`` library; for complete descriptions, you should also refer to the *Dylan Reference Manual*.

-Note that the Common Dylan library also has these extensions because it uses the Dylan library.
+Note that the ``common-dylan`` library also has these extensions because it uses the ``dylan`` library.

 .. function:: odd?